12 of the Most Common Wedding Party Faux Pas

 But if she has already bought her wedding jewelry, it is no longer the time to tell her she should have chosen pearl bridal jewelry instead of crystal.
 The number one thing a bridesmaid should never do is to criticize the bride’s choice of wedding gown once it has been purchased.
 Even higher on the list is her choice of groom.

-7. Turning into a Demanding Bridesmaidzilla
+7. Turning Into a Demanding Bridesmaidzilla

-We all know about bridezillas, but there seem to be an increasing number of bridesmaidzillas on the loose these days.
+We all know about bridezillas, but there seems to be an increasing number of bridesmaidzillas on the loose these days.
 That is the bridesmaid who seems to think that the wedding is all about her and makes a series of demands on the bride.
 The bridesmaidzilla is the attendant who tells the bride she will drop out of the wedding if she doesn’t get to wear the bridesmaid dress and wedding jewelry of her choice.

 She is the one who can’t be bothered to show up for dress fittings, bails on the wedding rehearsal because “something better came up,” and who tells the bride she had better buy her a really expensive bridesmaid gift to compensate her for being in the wedding.
 Remember that the primary job of a bridesmaid is to support the bride, not to grab the spotlight for herself!